Why First-Time Parents Doubt Themselves & 8 Ways to Build Confidence in Newborn Care

 Feeling unsure as a first-time parent is completely normal, but with time, patience, and the right support, you’ll start to trust yourself more.

-Want more oersonalized support?
-As a postpartum doula, I help new parents navigate the early days of newborn care with hands-on guidance and emotional support.
+Want more personalized support?
+As a postpartum doula, I help new parents navigate the early days of newborn care with hands-on guidance and emotional support, both in-person and online.
 Let’s chat!

 š© Contact me